Self-hosted deployment

 Create Carbone service

-Go to Container Apps portail, and Create new Container App
+Go to Container Apps in the Azure portal, and create a new Container App:

 Basic